Melanee-Melanee/Melanee-Melanee/README.md

 💎 I have a verified PayPal account and anyone is welcome to hire me from around the world.

-💎 I am skilled in data science, Python programming language and machine learning (ML) algorithms.
+💎 I am skilled in Python programming language,  machine learning (ML) algorithms and data related fields.

 💎 My Gmail address: melaneepython@gmail.com